Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 $ gpg2 --armor --export KeyID > pubkey.asc

 ```
-If you already have uploaded a public key to a keyserver (or have it stored somewhere else), you shoulod retrieve it in the way you are most comfortable with, and proceed to step 4.
+If you already have uploaded a public key to a keyserver (or have it stored somewhere else), you should retrieve it in the way you are most comfortable with, and proceed to step 4.

-Optional: To generate another OpenPGP keypair on-device, you can refer to the documentation mentioned above and [here](https://www.nitrokey.com/documentation/openpgp-create-on-device), as we will not cover these instructions in this guide.
+Optional: To generate another OpenPGP keypair on-device, you can refer to the documentation mentioned above and [here](./openpgp-key-generation-on-device.html), as we will not cover these instructions in this guide.

 ```